“The internet is becoming the town square of the global village of tomorrow.”

 - Urge them to keep evidence - not to delete bullying texts, emails or posts on social networking sites, as they can often be traced.

 - Encourage them to take action and talk to you if they are being cyberbullied.

-- Consider the use of parental controls on devices that link to the Internet, such as the TV, laptops, computers, games consoles and mobile phones.
-Parental controls are not just about locking and blocking, they are a tool to help you set appropriate boundaries as your child grows and develops.
+- Consider the use of parental controls on devices that link to the Internet, such as TVs, laptops, computers, games consoles and mobile phones.
+Parental controls are not just about locking and blocking; they are a tool to help you set appropriate boundaries as your child grows and develops.
 They are not the answer to your child’s online safety, but they are a good start and are not as difficult to install as you might think.
 Service providers are working hard to make them simple, effective and user friendly.